HelmieAnalytics/xardata/README.md

 ## Limitations and recommendations

-1. The package is currently under development and not available for release and installation on PyPI.
+1. Zaquitydata is currently under development and not available for release and installation on PyPI.

-2. The data imported with this package is not suitable for backtesting investment strategies or developing trading systems.
+2. The data imported with Zaquitydata is not suitable for backtesting investment strategies or developing trading systems.
 It includes only historical prices of companies trading on the XJSE (Johannesburg Stock Exchange) on the specific day and time the package is used.
-As a result, the dataset suffers from inherent bias, specifically survivorship bias.
-In future versions of zaquity, efforts will be made to mitigate this effect.
+As a result, the dataset imported with this package suffers from inherent bias, specifically survivorship bias.
+In future versions, efforts will be made to mitigate this effect.
 To create a more robust dataset, users can supplement it with data from other sources to reduce bias and improve the reliability of their analysis.